Driving quality outcomes with agile project management

 Taking the time to listen to issues and challenges, is not only a great way to gather project requirements, but also an opportunity for each stakeholder to be heard.

-This reaps real benefits when it comes time to set up the steering team, making decisions and implementation.
+This reaps real benefits when it comes time to set up the steering team, make decisions and implementation.

 Two top tools for strategy/business case building